fs-linguistics/Fachschaft-Planning/README.md

 # Agenda for next time

-- Plan first meet of the semester
+- Plan first meet of the semester:
+    - office hour for semester planning
+    - social events like Get-Together, Pub Crawl...

+- changes to the repo:
+    - additional folders: QSM, IBR